Mastering Intercity Transport in Malaysia

 A Sprawling Network

-- • Major companies: Transnasional, Plusliner, Konsortium.
+- • Major operators: Transnasional, Plusliner, Konsortium.

 - • Stations: TBS (Kuala Lumpur) is the ultra-modern hub.